MathewChanda/DiscoverNews/README.md

 * Description of the article - "Description is unavailable"
 * Content of the article - "Content is unavailable"
 * Date of the article - "Date is unavailable"
-* Missing URL - Redirect the user to this [link](https://discover-news-mathew.herokuapp.com/missingurl, "Missing URL link")
+* Missing URL - Redirect the user to https://discover-news-mathew.herokuapp.com/missingurl

 ## What did I learn from building DiscoverNews?
 Although I had a bit experience using React, I was not familar with any concepts relating to UI/UX design.
 Through further research on Google, I stumbled upon Material-UI design docs and Adobe XD.
 Quickly, I designed the front-end of DiscoverNews in Adobe XD and learned how to place React components in the correct place to build a better user-experience from the design documentation!
 In addition, I also learned how to deploy an application on React.
 Finally, I learned how to budget time and energy for DiscoverNews while working a full-time Software Engineering job by planning deadlines to complete key features of DiscoverNews.